-This policy applies to all staff, including senior managers and the board of Trustees, paid staff, volunteers and sessional workers, agency staff and students, or anyone working on behalf of Mesty Croft Primary School.
+This policy applies to all employees, including senior managers and the Board of Trustees, paid employees, volunteers and sessional workers, agency employees and students, or anyone working on behalf of Mesty Croft Primary School.

-- To protect children and young people attending our school. - To provide staff and volunteers with the overarching principles that guide our approach to safeguarding and child protection, including local issues that impact on our pupils and their families.
+- To protect children and young people attending our school. - > To provide employees and volunteers with the overarching principles that guide our approach to safeguarding and child protection, including local issues that impact on our pupils and their families.

-Forest Hills Primary School is committed to the protection and welfare of its staff and pupils.
+Forest Hills Primary School is committed to the protection and welfare of its employees and pupils.
 Forest Hills Primary School believes that a child or young person should never experience abuse of any kind.
 We have a responsibility to promote the welfare of all children and young people and to keep them safe.
 We are committed to practice in a way that protects them.